bbawj/note-vault/Notes/Distributed Abstractions.md

 ### Failure assumptions
 Processes that do not fail in an execution are **correct**.
 #### Crash stop failure
-Process stops taking steps like sending and receiving messages.
+Process is not correct if it stops taking steps like sending and receiving messages.
 #### Omission failure
-Process omits sending or receiving messages
+Process is not correct if it omits sending or receiving messages
 - Send omission: not sending messages according to algorithm
 - Receive omission: not receiving messages that have been sent to the process
 #### Crash recovery
-An incorrect process will crash and
+Process is not correct if it crashes and
 - never recover, or
 - recovers an infinite number of times